realA10001986/Dash-Gauges/README.md

 ##### &#9654; Switch closes when door is closed

 This selects what type of door switch is being used.
 Check this, if the switch closes contact when the door closes.
-Leave uncheck if the switch opens when the door closes.
+Leave unchecked if the switch opens when the door closes.

 ##### &#9654; Door sound delay